Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Introduction

 \section{Introduction}

+Bioelectrical impedance cell culture platforms, such as ECIS, offer scientists the valuable opportunity to study a variety of cell characteristics, such as attachment, growth, and death, in a non-invasive, real-time environment~\cite{ramasamy2014drug}.
+Although ECIS technology has been in use since the 1990's, a major application of ECIS data has not yet been formally explored: its potential in identifying unknown or mislabeled cells.
+Better cell line identification can help address the current scientific reproducibility crisis that results, in part, from the use of misidentified cells in biological research.
+We introduce the foundations for such a tool, leveraging the multivariate data provided by ECIS technology and insights gained through statistical classification analysis.
+While the majority of this manuscript is devoted to our analysis, we begin with a brief introduction to ECIS and to previous work using ECIS technology and data.

-In the 1990's, Giaever and Keese introduced ECIS as a label-free, real-time, electrical impedance-based method for studying cell behavior in tissue culture~\cite{giaever1991micromotion}.
-In this work, the group provided both the models and a basic blueprint for the device needed to implement ECIS.
-The device they proposed consisted of a typical cell culture plate, in which each well was fitted with a gold electrode, allowing for the passage of electrical currents at various AC frequencies.
-After application of such currents, the device could then measure the electrical impedance associated with each current as a function of time and divide it into its components resistance and capacitance, allowing for live monitoring of mammalian cell activity.
+In the 1990's, ECIS was introduced as a label-free, real-time, electrical impedance-based method for studying cell behavior in tissue culture~\cite{giaever1991micromotion}.
+In the introductory paper, researchers provided both the models and a basic blueprint for the device needed to implement ECIS.
+The basic structure they proposed remains in use today.
+It consists of a typical cell culture plate, in which each well is fitted with a gold electrode, allowing for the passage of electrical currents at various AC frequencies.
+After application of such currents, the device measures the electrical impedance associated with each current as a function of time and divides it into its components, resistance and capacitance, allowing for live monitoring of cell activity.

-In seeking to expand the scope of ECIS technology to include cell identification and classification, we continue a long history of finding innovative ways to use the original design proposed by Giaever and Keese.
+In seeking to expand the scope of ECIS technology to include cell identification and classification, we continue a long history of finding innovative ways to use the originally proposed design~\cite{giaever1991micromotion}.
 Since its introduction, researchers in biotechnology have studied ways of improving the overall efficiency and effectiveness of ECIS devices through experimenting with the design scheme~\cite{pradhan2012characterization}.
 Others in the field have constructed specially tuned versions of an ECIS device for specific applications in cancer cell and clinical diagnostic research~\cite{mishra2005chip, pradhan2014electric}.
-Giaever and Keese even went on to manufacture their own series of ECIS\textsuperscript\textregistered devices.